|

-Though part of the process of aging, there are actually ways for you to continue a happy lifestyle by ensuring you maximise joint pain relief and minimise any potential causes.
+Though part of the process of aging, joint pains can be alleviated meaning you can have a happy lifestyle.
+Ensuring you maximise pain relief means you can minimise potential causes.

 When you suffer from Rheumatism, the aching bones and aching muscles are all too familiar.
-Potentially set off by changes to normal routine, a strenuous workout, sudden crisis or doing some gardening - in fact anythgin that causes you to use your muscles more than usual.
-IN addition, some people find that damp and cold weather makes their Rheumatism that much worse.
+Potentially set off by changes to normal routine, a strenuous workout, sudden crisis or doing some gardening - in fact anything that causes you to use your muscles more than usual.
+In addition, some people find that damp and cold weather makes their Rheumatism that much worse.

 - Warm baths will also help to relax muscles.
 Add a few drops of an aromatherapy oil such as lavender to help you unwind